-The water pump takes in water from the drain sump and pumps it to the spray nozzles at a rate of 35 gallons per minute and a pressure at the nozzles of approximately 7 to 10 PSI.
-After being released through the spray arms and washing or rinsing the dishes, the water runs down the pan to the sump, through drain screen, and back to the pump.
+The water pump takes in water from the drain sump and pumps it to the spray nozzles at a rate of 68 gallons per minute and a pressure at the nozzles of approximately 7 to 10 PSI.
+After being released through the spray arms and washing or rinsing the dishes, the water runs down the pan to the sump, through the drain screen, and back to the pump.

-A 115-volt, 1 HP motor operating at 3450 RPM, drives the pump.
+The pump is driven by a 115 volt, 1 HP motor operating at 3450 RPM.
 The impeller is mounted with a right-hand thread onto a 5/8" stainless steel shaft, which is coupled to the motor armature shaft.